Is Bangkok CityCity Gallery worth visiting?

 Easy pairings include Lumphini Park, M.R.
 Kukrit’s Heritage Home, and the eateries around Silom/Sathorn.
 You can also combine it with Neilson Hays Library or a quick coffee stop along Sathorn Soi 1.

-Is Bangkok CityCity Gallery family-friendly?
+Is Bangkok CityCity Gallery family friendly?

-Yes—Bangkok CityCity Gallery is family-friendly, with manageable spaces and short exhibit texts.
+Yes, Bangkok CityCity Gallery is family friendly, with manageable spaces and short exhibit texts.
 Keep children close around installations and avoid touching artworks.

 What should I bring to Bangkok CityCity Gallery?

-Bring a small bottle of water, a camera/phone for photos (no flash), and some cash or card for books or event tickets.
+Bring a bottle of water, a camera/phone for photos (no flash), and some cash or card for books or event tickets.
 Light clothing is best for Bangkok’s heat, though the gallery is air-conditioned.